 Interestingly, the Sunup version shown there has a rear lamp in the dynamo... (the text says the Dosun version is the one with the lamp, but the picture shows 'Dosun' on the one without a lamp).
 On this point I would like to say: I have seen someone ride a bike with Reelight type lighting, mounted at axle height, and this was very bad for visibility, as you're not looking that low which means automatically less attention goes there (unless it's insanely bright, to give an example), so I'm not keen on rear lamps that are mounted very low.
 Also, a rear lamp at axle height on the left hand side of the bicycle is not very visible from the right hand side, which is not often a problem, at least in countries where you ride on the right hand side of the road, but it can be a possible problem such as in the case when a car comes from your right (on an intersection), in which case the driver won't see much of that rear lamp.

-Now to my experiences with the Sunup generator, which I got from Sunup:
+Now to the specifications and my experiences with the Sunup generator, which I got from Sunup:

 Mass: 665 g, 769 g with all mounting hardware.

-Note that this is a preliminary review and the final generator may differ from the one I'm currently investigating.
-At first the idea was to just give a general impression and not a proper critical review, but Sunup was ok with a proper review even though it's still a pre-production model.
-This also means I will discuss any flaws, should I find them.
-And if I do find any, they intend to work on fixing them.
-Update: The generator is considered stable, and any ideas/suggestions/problems I find will probably only implemented/fixed in a next generation of the generator.
+At first the idea was to just give a general impression and not a proper critical review, but Sunup was ok with a proper review even though it was still considered a pre-production model.
+This also meant I could discuss any flaws, should I find them.
+The idea was also that if I did find any, they intended to work on fixing them.
+During my review the generator was already considered stable, and any ideas/suggestions/problems I found may be implemented/fixed in a next generation of the generator.

 It seems to work for hubs with shell diameter outside the flange of up to ca. 34 mm.
 Alternatively, it could be fitted if the distance from the hub shell where it is wider than 34 mm is more than 26 mm away from the axle end (I mean the start of where the threaded axle comes out).